URL cleaner comparison

 What is the most important difference between URL cleaners?

-Usually processing (local-first vs server), transparency (removed/kept), and control (rules/allowlist/audit) — not the size of the blocklist.
+Usually processing (local-first vs server), transparency (removed/kept), and control (rules/allowlists/audit)—not the size of a blocklist.

-Some parameters are functional (language, search, filters, IDs) or intentionally set (affiliate/ref).
+Some parameters are functional (language, search, filters, IDs) or intentionally used for attribution (affiliate/ref).
 Removing them can change behavior.

 When does SafeShare Pro make sense?

-When you need reproducible rules: policies/allowlist, audit/transparency, and stable workflows for publishing or teams.
+When you need repeatable rules: policies/allowlists, audit/transparency, and stable workflows (publishing/team).